-Dr. John Stanley Ferguson was born on the 7th of January, 1897 in Harwich Township, Kent County.
-His parents were William Ferguson and the former Jennie McNaughton.
-He was the 9th of 11 children.
-His siblings were Jennie, William, Dougal, Margaret, Archibald, Edith, Jessie, Robert, Duncan and Alexander.
-His father died of blood poisoning at St Joseph’s Hospital in Chatham when Dr. Ferguson was only 3 years old.
-Dr. Ferguson attended S.S. #9, Harwich Twp, a one room school house, before attending Chatham Collegiate Institute for High School.
+Dr. John Stanley Ferguson was born on the 7th of January, 1897 in Harwich Township, Chatham-Kent.
+He was the 9th of 11 children born to William Alexander Ferguson and the former Jennie McNaughton.
+His parents were farmers and his siblings were; Jane “Jennie” Ferguson, William Ferguson, Dougald Ferguson, Margaret Ann Ferguson, Archibald Douglas Ferguson, Edith Ferguson, Jessie May Ferguson, Robert R. Ferguson, Duncan James Ferguson and Hector Alexander Ferguson.
+His father died of blood poisoning on the 6th of October, 1900 at St Joseph’s Hospital in Chatham when Dr. Ferguson was just 3 years old.
+Dr. Ferguson attended S.S. #9, Harwich Twp, a one room school house, before attending Chatham Collegiate Institute for his secondary school education.

 Dr. Ferguson married Audrey “Grace” Parsons on the 9th of January 1933, in Hamilton.
 Mrs. Ferguson was born on the 19th of December, 1905 in Somerset, England.
-Her parents were Walter Parsons and the former Rachel Hurst.
-Mrs. Ferguson had an older brother Leonard and an older sister Marjorie.
-The Parsons family immigrated to Winnigpeg, Manitoba in 1911, where her father was a merchant.
+She was the youngest of 3 children born to Walter Parsons and the former Rachel Hurst.
+Her siblings were; Leonard Ralph Parsons and Marjorie Edna Dorcas Parsons.
+The Parsons family immigrated to Winnipeg, Manitoba in 1911, where her father was a merchant.
+By 1916, Walter and Rachel Parsons and their children lived in Pilot Mound, Manitoba.
 At the time of their marriage, Mrs. Ferguson was a teacher at Hamilton Collegiate Institute.

-Dr. Ferguson was a member of the Chatham Kinsmen Club, the Kent County Medical Society and was a member of the Wellington Lodge, A.F. & A.M. and the Scottish Rite.
+Dr. Ferguson was the President of the Kent County Medical Society in 1940.
+He was a member of the Chatham Kinsmen Club, the Wellington Lodge, A.F. & A.M. and the Scottish Rite.
 In his spare time, Dr. Ferguson enjoyed hunting, fishing and raising standard bred horses.

 *Dr. Ferguson is also featured on the Gathering Our Heroes website.